Grant Panels

 - Prospective panelists are selected based on the needs of the particular grant panel and contacted by Programs staff to discuss panel participation and commitment.
 Expectations will be established with program staff and through a panelist agreement.

-- Panelists commit to reading and submitting a preliminary score for all applications in the grants management system prior to attending the panel check-in meeting.
+- Panelists commit to reading and submitting a preliminary score (Initial Rank) for all applications in the grants management system prior to attending the panel midpoint check-in meeting.

-- Access to the grants management system website, www.calartscouncil.smartsimple.com, is provided before the orientation meeting to address any questions that may arise as panelists become familiar with the system.
+- Access to the grants management system website, www.calartscouncil.smartsimple.com, is provided after the orientation meeting to address any questions that may arise as panelists become familiar with the system.

 Returning Panel Applicants

-The California Arts Council is committed to making the grant review panel experience equitable for all participants.
-If you are selected to participate on a panel, please inform the program specialist of your requested accommodations during your orientation.
+The California Arts Council is continuously striving to improve our review panel experience for all accessibility levels.
+If you are selected to participate on a panel, please inform the program specialist of your requested accommodations before your orientation.

 Panel Contact: cacpanels@arts.ca.gov